singh-man/books/designPattern/080_OOConcepts.md

     - Interfaces are not designed they are discovered as the system grows Start with specific behaviour and then discover abstractions as commonality emerges
     - **Rule of 3 -> unless there are 3 examples of code that looks similar avoid abstraction**
     - Letting the **client define the interface** is much better than the vice versa Clients define the interfaces (because they consume it) and interface decision must be what the clients consume
-    - **Role interfaces (with one member)**: is better in handling **liskov substituion** also fits the functional paradigm.
+    - **Role interfaces (with one member)**: is better in handling **liskov substituion** also fits the **functional** paradigm.
 - **Objects** are data with behavoiur
 - **Functions** are pure behaviour
 - **Closures** are behaviours with data
 - Refrence -> a variable that points to an object
     - Instance variables causes threading issues and needs **sync** or **locks**, local variables, referring to some objects; if within the **thread stack** are **thread safe**
 - Memory
-    - Heap: -> **Not Thread safe** :: all objects irr-respective of local or instance even primitive types at instance level.
+    - Heap: -> **Not Thread safe** :: all objects ir-respective of local or instance; even primitive types at instance level.
 Heap memory is a type of dynamic memory allocation used for storing objects and data structures that require a longer lifespan than stack memory.
     - Thread Stack: -> **Thread Safe** (if within the method scope) :: Stack memory is a sort of memory allocation that the OS continuously manages and uses to store local variables in a LIFO order.
 All local variables (not the objects its referring to)
 - import x.y.z.* on this package classes are imported not sub-packages
 - Data hiding can practically be termed as implementation hiding